cback agents

 Restore

-The restore agent is responsible for the execution of restore jobs within cback, this takes the form of picking restore jobs that have entered a pending status, executing them by copying the files defined in a specific snapshot (and those linked bellow it) in the repository to a destination location defined within the restore job.
+The restore agent is responsible for the execution of restore jobs within cback.
+This takes the form of picking restore jobs that have entered a pending status, executing them by copying the files defined in a specific snapshot (and those linked below it) in the repository to a destination location defined within the restore job.
 Typically Restore jobs and thus restore picking is one time, with the jobs being added manually by a cback operator, and not being switched back to pending by the switch agent.

 Prune